 For the average flyer, NextGen’s dozens of operational capabilities across six major programs mean more efficient flight paths and continued high levels of safety—all while implementing new capabilities and keeping hundreds of millions of travelers aloft every year.
 NextGen is so big, so important, that there’s only one historical comparison.

 “In 1919, a young army lieutenant colonel was part of a cross-country convoy.
-It took 62 days,” said FAA’s Assistant Administrator for NextGen Edward Bolton, the second speaker in Volpe’s Beyond Traffic speaker series.
+It took 62 days,” said FAA’s Assistant Administrator for NextGen Edward Bolton, the second speaker in Volpe’s Reimagining Transportation speaker series.
 “Thirty-seven years later as president, Dwight Eisenhower was the father of the highway system.
 I would argue [NextGen] is the largest infrastructure transformation program this country has seen since the highway system.”

 The major ground infrastructure for NextGen is already in place.
 While NextGen has many moving parts and projects, modernizing the nation’s controlled airspace will rely in large part on equipping about 100,000 aircraft with avionics compatible with ground stations, Bolton said.

 Through 2030, NextGen is expected to cost $29 billion and bring $134 billion in benefits.

 Since 2010, FAA has come a long way toward deploying NextGen’s core improvement—satellite-based air traffic control—by 2020.
 In a funding environment where competing priorities scrap for every available dollar, the most pressing challenge to seeing NextGen completed on time may be how to pay for it.

 “Between what we thought we were going to get just 5 years ago and what we got, it’s $3 billion,” Bolton said.
 “We thought we were going to get $7 billion—we got 4.
 I don’t know anybody that can do $7 billion worth of work with $4 billion.”